×

 When we asked expats and global nomads about the quality of medical care in Panama City, they replied:

 "Healthcare services in Panama City are provided by both public and private institutions.
 The public healthcare system is managed by the Ministry of Health and Social Protection, and provides free or low-cost services to citizens.
 Private healthcare services are also available, and are generally of a higher quality than public services.
 These services are provided by a variety of hospitals, clinics, and other medical facilities.
 In addition, there are a number of specialized medical centers that offer specialized treatments and services.
-The city also has a number of pharmacies, which provide medications and other medical supplies," wrote one digital nomad living in Panama City, Panama.
+The city also has a number of pharmacies, which provide medications and other medical supplies," said one member in Panama City.

 Connect